-CIS 2006-2008 (CIS6), CIS 2008-2010 (CIS7), CIS 2010-2012 (CIS8), CIS 2012-2014 (CIS9) and CIS 2014-2016 (CIS10) are based on NACE Rev.2 and are therefore comparable.
+CIS 2006-2008 onwards are based on NACE Rev.2 and are therefore comparable.
 In addition, as a standardised survey is carried out across all member states of the European Union, results can be compared and cross referenced against other states.